hieuvp/learning-automation-tools/getting-started-with-ansible/declaring-desired-state-with-playbooks/README.md

 > Once modules are executed on remote machines,
 > they are removed, so no long-running daemons are used.
 > Ansible refers to the collection of available modules as a library.

+The units of code Ansible executes.
+Each module has a particular use, from administering users on a specific type of database to managing VLAN interfaces on a specific type of network device.
+You can invoke a single module with a task, or invoke several different modules in a playbook.
+For an idea of how many modules Ansible includes, take a look at the list of all modules.

 ## Table of Contents